-Filming in Skerries
+Filming In Skerries

 Over the past 20 years Ireland has been the setting of several successful international productions, including Braveheart, Saving Private Ryan, Michael Collins, Harry Potter, PS I Love You, Becoming Jane, and Leap Year.
 From period dramas to small-town coming of age stories, Skerries provides film crews a stunning setting for television and film.
 With historic buildings from various periods and styles and a seaside-based location with nearby mountain ranges and beautiful countryside, the town is an idyllic filming location.
 You will find an array of sites to film, from an 18th century country home to a 16th century windmill, or a 19th century gothic church.
 Skerries also has top-notch accommodation and catering options, all within an easily accessible city centre.